hashicorp/terraform-website/content/source/docs/enterprise/getting-started/workspaces.html.md

 TFE manages access with _teams._ In your organization's settings, you can create any number of teams and add users to them — earlier in this getting started guide, you might have [already created a team](./access.html#adding-other-users-to-an-organization) to bring other users into your organization.
 If you haven't done that yet, do it now.

-Once you have some teams, you can add them to a workspace by choosing "Access" from the "Settings" menu:
+Once you have some teams, you can add them to a workspace by choosing "Team Access" from the "Settings" menu:

 ![managing team access to a workspace](../workspaces/images/access.png)